 While most precious metals investors buy gold and silver based on fundamentals, the performance of the broader markets is based on technical analysis.
 Retail and professional investors make decisions due to the changing technicals in the market and economy.
 Currently, the Dow Jones Index is attempting to make a second top by reaching the previous peak of 26,600.
 Traders are watching this setup very carefully and if the Dow Jones Index surpasses that 26,600 level, it could shoot up even higher.
 This is due to “momentum trading.”

 However, this present 9-year economic cycle is grinding higher with an ever-increasing amount of leverage and debt.
 So, at some point, this present market cycle will end… thus causing another violent crash.

-To understand how the metals might perform during the next market downturn, the next set of charts show how each of the metals, and oil have traded since the beginning of 2016.
-Interestingly, the three that suffered losses during the 2016 market correction (copper, palladium & oil) have done remarkable well or at least in the case with copper, held up the best:
+To understand how the metals might perform during the next market downturn, the next set of charts shows how each of the metals, and oil have traded since the beginning of 2016.
+Interestingly, the three that suffered losses during the 2016 market correction (copper, palladium & oil) have done remarkably well or at least in the case of copper, held up the best: